Enrichment Adventures at Home

 Give Your Reactive Dog a Great Life - Even Without the Walk

-You know this impossible choice far too well:
+You know this impossible choice all to well:

-• If you walk your dog, you both end up stressed, scanning the horizon, bracing for the next dog, person, bike, noise, or surprise.
+• If you walk your dog, you both end up stressed, bracing for the next dog, person, bike, noise, or surprise.

 • If you don’t walk your dog, the guilt creeps in: